Skip to content

 💡Sales resistance is an opportunity to uncover customer needs and develop a solution.
 By understanding the reasons behind the resistance, you can better build trust and create more successful outcomes.
 Read more about How To Interpret and Overcome Sales Resistance in Sales Conversations.

 Emotional intelligence: It's not just about what you say or how you say it, but also about how well you can read and respond to the emotions of others.
-Emotional intelligence, or EQ, is the ability to understand and manage your own emotions while also being sensitive to the emotions of your prospects and customers.

-When you're emotionally intelligent, you can create a deeper connection with your clients, making your interactions more effective and empathetic.
+By having emotional intelligence, you can create a deeper connection with your clients, making your interactions more effective and empathetic.

 How to Improve Emotional Intelligence